33+ Best Fun Things to Do in Kansas City with Kids

-Ages – This attraction is great for kids, but not ideal with toddlers or infants.
+Ages – This attraction is great for kids, but not ideal for toddlers or infants.

-What better thing to do than ride roller coasters & tummy turning rides?
-Every kids loves a fun amusement park, and Kansas City has just that.
+What better thing to do than ride roller coasters & tummy-turning rides?
+Every kid loves a fun amusement park, and Kansas City has just that.
 Worlds of Fun offers tons of fun rides, water activities, games, delicious food, & more.

-Hours – Open seasonally, check website for updated hours.
+Hours – Open seasonally, check the website for updated hours.